 Change leadership has always been an important component of implementing successful change.
 But the need for effective change leadership has been brought into even sharper focus by the increased level of change that organizations have had to deal with in recent months.

-It may seem obvious, but too often we have seen this core concept only given lip service, with change leaders appointed (sometimes) but without those individuals embracing their role and visibly living the change.
+It may seem obvious, but too often we have seen this concept only given lip service, with change leaders appointed (sometimes) but without those individuals embracing their role and visibly living the change.

 The three change leadership roles